Winter feeding of honey bees

 - Never feed bees sugar with additives.
 Brown sugar contains molasses.
-Powdered sugar often contains cornstarch.
 Commercial fondant may contain flavorings and/or colorings.
-Any of these “extras” could cause honey bee dysentery.
+Any of these “extras” could increase the chances of honey bee dysentery.

-- Although many commercial beekeepers use high-fructose corn syrup, be aware that it may contain hydroxymethylfurfural (HMF)—especially if it is old or has gotten warm.
+- Although many commercial beekeepers use high-fructose corn syrup, be aware that it may contain hydroxymethylfurfural (HMF)—especially if the syrup is old or has gotten warm.
 HMF is poisonous to bees.

 The best feed: